ChessEmulator94/JET-Restaurant-Info/README.md

 - There are inconsistencies in the implementaion of the display because:
   > I am relatively new to front-end and was experimenting with different methods of achieving the effect I wanted
   > I progressively started to get more comfortable with certain techniques and thus used them more
+- I used the JET website and delivery apps as inspiration, but all of the css and html was made myself, I did not copy from the sites